geleiaa/blog-repo/posts/2025-06-23-winpersist.md

 Query: SELECT * FROM __InstanceCreationEvent WITHIN 60 WHERE TargetInstance ISA 'Win32_NTLogEvent' AND Targetinstance.EventCode = '4625' And Targetinstance.Message Like '%BOB%'
 ```

-- èvery 10 seconds check for any service modification
+- every 10 seconds check for any service modification
 ```
 Query: SELECT * FROM __InstanceModificationEvent WITHIN 10 WHERE TargetInstance ISA 'Win32_Service'"
 ```